UweTrottmann/wp-display-android/art/app-icon.md

 So set page size:
 width = 432 px
 height = 432 px
+scale = 1,0 (so viewbox is same size)

+Add guides to help:
-Only draw in inner 72 dp = 288 px
+Only draw in inner 72 dp = 288 px,
-So margin of 18 dp = 72 px
+so margin of 18 dp = 72 px

-So set viewbox:
-x = 0 px
-y = 0 px
-width = 288 px
-height = 288 px